provenance-io/cosmos-sdk/x/sanction/spec/01_concepts.md

 If the proposal does not pass, any temporary entries associated with that proposal are removed.

 Note: The phrase "permanent sanction" is used in here as a counterpart to "temporary sanction".
-It is "permanent" only in the sense that it won't change without specific user interaction.
+It is "permanent" only in the sense that it isn't temporary.
 It is *not* "permanent" in the sense that it is possible to be undone (e.g. with a `MsgUnsanction`).

 ## Unsanctioning